nairadithya/website/src/content/blog/new-design.md

 I ended up just doing things myself, and that's what you can see [here](/garden).

+I'm now using [Raindrop](https://raindrop.io/) to fetch bookmarks tagged a specific way and then rendering them.

 # The Music Widget

 I stole this idea from [Cory Dransfeldt](https://coryd.dev), he has a Now Playing widget at the top of his home page.